Learning how to dry sage will ensure you will have dried sage for use in your favorite recipes without going to the store when you need it most.

 How to air dry fresh sage:

 The simplest and easiest way to dry sage is to allow it to dry naturally in a clean, dry location with good air circulation.
+When you air dry sage it is helpful to tightly wrap the stems with twine or string to make a bundle and hang the sage bundles in a place that has good air flow and low humidity.

-🤏 How to pick sage for drying:
+🤏 How to harvest sage for drying:

 - Watch for and remove any insects or bugs.